troyhill/fireHydro/docs/README.md

 | Short sparse grass, hammock/tree island | 3      | 0 |
 | Coastal forest, Brazilian Pepper, shrub | 2      | -0.6 |

-* 'Moderately high risk' areas meet the criteria for high risk but burned two calendar years ago.
+* **Moderately high risk** areas meet the criteria for high risk but burned two calendar years ago.

-* 'Moderate risk' areas meet the criteria for high risk but burned in the previous calendar year.
+* **Moderate risk** areas meet the criteria for high risk but burned in the previous calendar year.

-* 'Moderately low risk' areas meet the criteria for high risk but burned within the current calendar year.
+* **Moderately low risk** areas meet the criteria for high risk but burned within the current calendar year.

-* 'Low risk' areas are characterized by inundation above the ground surface and/or vegetation cover that does not produce large amounts of litter.
+* **Low risk** areas are characterized by inundation above the ground surface and/or vegetation cover that does not produce large amounts of litter.

 &nbsp;